The MPH Practicum

 Examples of Course-Based Practicums

-Organization: The Educational Fund to Stop Gun Violence, via PH.300.712, Formulating Policy: Strategies and Systems of Policymaking in the 21st Century
+Organization: The Educational Fund to Stop Gun Violence (now part of the Johns Hopkins Center for Gun Violence Solutions), via PH.300.712, Formulating Policy: Strategies and Systems of Policymaking in the 21st Century

 Activities: Group-based project to review evidence, consult with expert stakeholders, and develop a policy brief on issues related to policy violence during mental health crises.
 Meet weekly with the organization to review progress and obtain feedback.
 Present findings to the organization and other classmates at the end of the course.
 (Course fulfills 35 practicum hours.)